KYVENetwork/wAR/README.md

 ## Interacting with the bridge

-To interact with the bridge you can either use the UI (WIP) or manually send a transaction to the wallet provided by the bridge.
+To interact with the bridge, you can either use the UI (WIP) or manually send a transaction to the wallet provided by the bridge.
 When sending an
 $AR transaction make sure to use the following tags: